ZsyRocks/DeepStream-Pipeline-Documentation/README.md

 The process should load much faster since we don't have to built the engine file.

-LEFT CLICK to zoom in to one video/source and RIGHT CLICK to zoom out
+LEFT CLICK to zoom in to one video/source and RIGHT CLICK to zoom out<br>

 [OPTIONAL]
+🔻🔻🔻

 ```bash
 cp /home/YourLinuxUser/output_tiled.mp4 /mnt/c/Users/YourWindowsUser/Videos/output.mp4